KaladKaren

-Jervi Wrightson (born Jervi Ryan Lisaba; August 9, 1992), also known as Jervi Li and better known by her stage name KaladKaren, is a Filipino award-winning actress, TV host, writer, endorser, impersonator, LGBTQ rights advocate, television personality and radio host most known for her queer representation in the mainstream media of the Philippines.
-She is a trailblazer in the Philippine LGBTQIA+ community; becoming the first transgender woman news anchor in the country and the first transgender woman to win 'Best Supporting Actress' at the Summer Metro Manila Film Festival.
+Jervi Wrightson (born Jervi Ryan Lisaba; August 9, 1992), also known as Jervi Li and better known by her stage name KaladKaren, is a Filipino actress, news anchor and celebrity impersonator.
+She is the first transgender woman news anchor in the country and the first transgender woman to win 'Best Supporting Actress' at the Summer Metro Manila Film Festival.

 Education

 Jervi graduated from the University of the Philippines Diliman in Quezon City with magna cum laude honors and obtained a bachelor's degree in broadcast communication.

 Career

 In 2012, Wrightson (credited as Jervi Li) and Saida Diola formed Team Amigas on the series The Amazing Race Philippines 1 on TV5.
 The team placed 5th after being eliminated in Boracay.

 TV host and personality career

 In 2016, Wrightson impersonated Karen Davila in the Philippine presidential election, as part of a political satire event led by UP Diliman.
 She would be known as KaladKaren due to her portrayal, a humorous pun combining "Karen" and Tagalog kaladkarin (meaning "someone who gets persuaded easily into joining activities", literally "[something] dragged along").

 She co-hosted the morning talk show of ABS-CBN's Umagang Kay Ganda and presented Pilipinas Got Talent Exclusives, The Voice Kids Digi TV, The Voice Teens Digi TV and Trabahanap.
 She was also a mainstay of the program I Can See Your Voice and served as a resident judge on Drag Race Philippines.

 In June 2023, she joined Frontline Pilipinas on TV5 as a presenter for the Showbiz and Trivia segment, using the screen name "KaladKaren".